One-Visit CEREC Crowns – Camp Hill, PA

 - Digital scans used with CEREC are more comfortable for the patient and also provide a more accurate, detailed image for improved treatment planning compared to conventional impressions.

-- CEREC crowns and temporary crowns have about the same lifespan.
+- CEREC crowns and traditional crowns have about the same lifespan.

 Maintaining Your New Crown